Coronavirus (COVID-19): Public health advice

 Test and Trace support payments

-From 8 March 2021, if you are not legally required to self-isolate, you can apply for a Test and Trace Support Payment or discretionary payment if you need to take time off work to care for a child or young person, providing:
+From 16 August 2021 any one under the age of 18 who is a close contact is exempt from self-isolation.
+If you are not legally required to self-isolate, you can apply for a Test and Trace Support Payment or discretionary payment if you need to take time off work to care for a child or young person, providing:

-- you are the parent or guardian of a child or young person in the same household and need to take time off work to care for the child while they self-isolate.
+- you are the parent or guardian of a child or young person in the same household and need to take time off work to care for the child whilst they self-isolate following a positive test result.
 This is limited to one parent or guardian per household for the child or young person’s self-isolation period.

 - you are employed or self-employed.